shieldgenerator7/Ersatzica/World/MagicItems.md

 The wearer of this naturally-grown combined antler can merge antlers into their body and move these merged antlers around at will.
 They can merge antlers into other antlers and move them around at will.

 queRenari-Ko is the current wearer of this heirloom.
 And she wears a lot of antlers all over her body.

+# Wolf Skin Cape of ?

+Wolf

+Allows its wearer to teleport a short distance in any direction.

+Worn by Treescorn (Drathalion)